lowRISC/opentitan/hw/ip/hmac/doc/programmers_guide.md

 }
 ```

-## Triggering HMAC/SHA-256 engine
+## Triggering HMAC/SHA-2 engine

-The following code shows how to send a message to the HMAC, the procedure is
-the same whether a full HMAC or just a SHA-256 calculation is required (choose
-between them using [`CFG.hmac_en`](registers.md#cfg)).
-In both cases the SHA-256 engine must be
+The following code shows how to send a message to the HMAC, the procedure is the same whether a full HMAC or just a SHA-2 computation is required (choose between them using [`CFG.hmac_en`](registers.md#cfg)).
-enabled using [`CFG.sha_en`](registers.md#cfg) (once all other configuration has been properly set).
+In both cases the SHA-2 engine must be enabled using [`CFG.sha_en`](registers.md#cfg) (once all other configuration has been properly set).
-If the message is bigger than 512-bit, the software must wait until the FIFO
-isn't full before writing further bits.
+If the message is larger than 512-bit, the software must wait until the FIFO is not full before writing further bits.

 ```c
 void run_hmac(uint32_t *msg, uint32_t msg_len, uint32_t *hash) {